kinode-dao/kinode-book/src/networking_protocol.md

 #### 3.4.
 Closing a Connection

+A connection can be intentionally closed by any party, at any time.
+Other causes of connection closure are discussed in this section.

 All connection errors must result in closing a connection.

 Failure to send a message must be treated as a connection error.